vthonte/Box/README.md

 **[off-grid-mobile-ai](https://github.com/alichherawalla/off-grid-mobile-ai)** — Mohammed Ali Chherawalla for the on-device Stable Diffusion Android implementation, which was instrumental in getting efficient on-device image generation working and influenced parts of Box’s pipeline.

-Thanks to **aryoda** for consistently reporting valid bugs.
+Thanks to **aryoda** and all the contributors for consistently reporting valid bugs.
 Appreciate the reports !